hpclab/istella22-experiments/README.md

-# istella22-experiments
+# Experiments on the Istella22 Dataset

 # LambdaMART

 Three LambdaMART models are available in this repository.
-The experiments published in the Istella22 SIGIR 2022 resource paper can be reproduced by following the Jupyter Notebook `evaluation`.
+The experiments published in the Istella22 resource paper can be reproduced by following the Jupyter Notebook `evaluation`.

+Additional features to build the MonoT5 SVM files can be found in the `lambdamart/data` subdirectory.
+Features should be pasted to the `test.svm` file to build the final test file for the MonoT5 and MonoT5 (Title + Url + Text) versions.

+Both models and features are gzipped.
+Unzip them before use.

 # MonoT5